dstreev/hdp-mac-utils/README.md

 ### hdp_artifacts.txt
 > A list of HDP artifacts and links to use for each.

-### reset.sh [temp_dir]
+### set_hdp_conf.sh
-> Use this to remove the installed HDP libraries and configuration files.
-I used to over and over again to test the installation
+> Use this to change the configurations used by Hadoop.
+All configurations rooted under /var/hadoop/local/$HDP_VERSION
+>   'default' is set on installation.
+>
+> To create another configuration, pull the configs from the target cluster and expand them into a new directory under /var/hadoop/local/$HDP_VERSION

+### init-hdfs.sh
+> For the local hdfs installation, this will build out the base directories and load the appropriate libs onto HDFS.